jkdeng/jkdeng.github.io/_pages/about.md

 - *2023.08*: &nbsp; I join Communication Theory Lab ([CTL](https://ctl.kaust.edu.sa/)) in KAUST as a Master student in Saudi Arabia.

 # 📖 Educations
-- *2023.08 - now*, King Abdullah University of Science and Technology (KAUST)
+- *2023.08 - now*: King Abdullah University of Science and Technology (KAUST)
   - Master of Science, Electrical and Computer Engineering
   - Jeddah, Saudi Arabia
-- *2019.09 - 2023.06*, University of Electronic Science and Technology of China (UESTC)
+- *2019.09 - 2023.06*: University of Electronic Science and Technology of China (UESTC)
   - Bachelor of Engineering, Network Engineering
   - Chengdu, China